octopus-network/oct-token-eth/README.md

 The value of this parameters will be used to initialize the state variables of this contract.
 The `releaseStartTime_` will be truncated to `00:00:00` of the day which the `releaseStartTime_` is in.

+> The address of `beneficiary_` should be address of an EOA.
+To simplify the opertion of beneficiary, we'll check this manually (off-chain).

 The benefit issuer should transfer the `totalBenefit_` amount of OCT token to this contract after the contract is deployed.

 This contract has only one function which can change the state of the contract: `withdraw()`, with no parameter.
 Anyone can call this function to transfer a certain amount of OCT token that is locked in this contract to the `_beneficiary`.